tajarrosr/todo-list/README.md

 3. **Double-click `index.html`** to run the app in your browser.

-4. Add tasks using the input field, then mark or delete them as needed.
+4. Add tasks using the input field, set date and then delete them as finish.